Coronavirus (COVID-19): symptoms and testing

 If you travel outside Nova Scotia, Prince Edward Island or Newfoundland and Labrador for non-essential travel, you need to self-isolate in a completely separate space with no household contact (like a self-contained apartment or basement).
 This means no shared living spaces, including the bathroom.
 If you a don't have a completely separate space, everyone in the household also needs to self-isolate.

-If you travel outside Nova Scotia, Prince Edward Island or Newfoundland and Labrador for essential travel, everyone in the household doesn’t need to self-isolate if you meet the criteria for essential travel and follow additional guidelines while you’re self-isolating.
+If you travel outside Nova Scotia, Prince Edward Island or Newfoundland and Labrador and can follow a strict cleaning protocol for a shared bathroom, everyone in the household doesn’t need to self-isolate if your reason for essential travel includes:

-- students studying outside of Nova Scotia, Prince Edward Island or Newfoundland and Labrador whose primary or family residence is in Nova Scotia
+- post-secondary students returning to their primary or family residence in Nova Scotia

 - have your own separate room in the home (like a bedroom, basement or attic)